invisible-college/statebus/readme.md

 #### The `/user/*` state

-Each user will have a key starting with `/user/`.
+Each user has a key starting with `/user/`.
 You can look up any other user by fetching their `/user/` key.
 You'll be able to see their name, but you can only see your own email address.